 British Hainan is a throwback to a bygone era, nestled amid a private estate in Joo Chiat.
 When you go in, you’ll be taken down memory lane.
-The cafe is decorated with a jumble of antiques that makes it feel like a museum.
+The cafe is decorated with a jumble of antiques, making it feel like a museum.
 Take your time looking through antique telephones and radios, black-and-white images of ancient Singapore, and gorgeous portraits of legendary figures from the past.
-However, the characteristic traditional oxtail stew, grilled rosemary lamb shank, Hainanese pork chop, and mutton soup are not to be missed!
+However, the characteristic traditional oxtail stew, grilled rosemary lamb shank, Hainanese pork chop, and mutton soup are not missed!

 |Contact Details||+65 6242 4617|